omerrevach/webtech/README.md

 ### Cost Optimization

-**SPOT Instances**
+**SPOT Instances:**
 I used SPOT instances for the EKS node groups to reduce costs by approximately 70% compared to On-Demand instances.
 However, this is purely for demonstration purposes.

-**Production consideration**: In a real production environment, the decision to use SPOT instances depends heavily on the service type:
+**Production consideration**: The decision to use SPOT instances depends heavily on the service type:
-- **Not recommended for**: Critical services that require guaranteed uptime, stateful applications, databases
+- **Not recommended for**: Critical services requiring guaranteed uptime, stateful applications, databases
 - **Suitable for**: Batch processing, CI/CD runners, fault-tolerant distributed systems
-- **Best practice**: Use a mix of On-Demand and SPOT instances with proper pod disruption budgets
+- **Best practice**: Use a mix of On-Demand and SPOT instances with pod disruption budgets

 For production workloads requiring zero downtime, I would always use On-Demand or Reserved Instances.

-**NAT Instance vs NAT Gateway**
+**NAT Instance vs NAT Gateway:**

-I implemented a NAT instance in this project to minimize costs for the demonstration.
-However, in production, I would always choose NAT Gateway instead.
+I implemented a NAT instance to minimize costs for the demonstration.
+In production, I would always choose NAT Gateway.

 **Why NAT Gateway for production:**
-- **High availability**: Managed service with automatic failover
+- High availability with automatic failover
-- **Scalability**: Handles up to 45 Gbps without manual intervention
+- Handles up to 45 Gbps without manual intervention
-- **No maintenance**: AWS manages patches and updates
+- AWS manages patches and updates
-- **Better performance**: Optimized for production traffic
+- Better performance for production traffic

-**Why I used NAT instance here:**
+**Why NAT instance here:**
-- **Cost savings**: NAT instance costs around $3-5/month vs NAT Gateway at $32+/month
+- Cost savings: $3-5/month vs $32+/month
-- **Demonstration purposes**: Shows the concept without ongoing AWS charges
+- Demonstration purposes without ongoing AWS charges

-**Other cost optimizations:**
+**Other optimizations:**
-- **VPC endpoints**: Avoid NAT Gateway data transfer charges
+- VPC endpoints avoid NAT Gateway data transfer charges
-- **Alpine images**: Smaller images reduce storage and transfer costs
+- Alpine images reduce storage and transfer costs
-- **Resource limits**: Prevent resource waste in Kubernetes
+- Resource limits prevent waste in Kubernetes

 ### Reliability